“Son of man, set your face against Gog, of the land of Magog.” Ezekiel 38:2

 We can say with certainty that Gog is a future person and not someone from the Bible’s past for four reasons:

-- No one has ever invaded Israel to the degree described in Ezekiel 38-39.
+- Since Israel’s official creation in 1948, no one has ever invaded it to the degree described in Ezekiel 38-39.

 - There has never been an attack on Israel involving the nations Ezekiel mentions.